somiljain2006/shr/README.md

-Project for my personals pace
+Project for my personals space